-63% by 2005 70% by 2010 75% by 2020
+63% by 2005

+70% by 2010

+75% by 2020

+The Government set all social landlords the physical target of ensuring that all their homes attained the decent Homes Standard by 2010.
+The problem with using vulnerable households as a target is that it is a socio-economic and not a physical target.
+So, the recent economic downturn, or "Credit Crunch", coupled with spiralling energy prices, will place more households in the 'vulnerable' category.
 The Government's commitment to achieving the Decent Homes target for private sector housing has been confirmed in the Office of the Deputy Prime Minister's (ODPM's) Five Year Plan 'Sustainable Communities: Homes for All'.
 As the latest national housing survey was undertaken in 2001, and the Decent Homes Standard was only extended to the private sector in 2002; The Department for Communities and Local Government has provided a "Ready Reckoner" to assist local authorities to obtain an indication of the proportion of vulnerable households who resided in non-decent housing at that time.
 Hence this provides local authorities with an agreed base-line figure.
 However, this indicator of the likely magnitude of the problem only relates to the situation in 2001: